inspec/inspec/docs-chef-io/content/inspec/install.md

 sudo zypper install /path-to/inspec.rpm
 ```

-## License management
+## License key management

 Starting with **Chef InSpec 6**, you must provide a Chef License key the first time you run Chef InSpec.
-If you don't already have a license key, you will have the opportunity to [generate one]().
+If you don't already have one, you can [generate a license key](#generate-a-license-key) in the Chef InSpec CLI.

 Chef Licenses are available in several tiers.
 For more information, please see LINK TODO.

-### Provide a License Key

-Note: If you are an individual and do not have a license key, please see the next section, Generating a License Key.
+{{< note >}}

-Note: If you are an existing commercial customer of Progress Chef, you may use your asset number from the support portal as your license key.
+Existing commercial customers of Progress Chef may use your asset serial number from the [Progress support portal](https://community.progress.com/s/products/chef) as a license key.
 For further details, see LINK TODO.

+{{< /note >}}

-#### Providing a License Key Interactively
+### Set a License Key

+Chef InSpec provides several ways to set a license key.

+#### Interactive license dialog

-The easiest way to provide a License Key to Chef InSpec is to simply run Chef InSpec.
+The easiest way to provide a license key to Chef InSpec is to simply run Chef InSpec.
 Running any major top-level command, such as `inspec exec`, `inspec check`, or `inspec shell` (among others) will trigger the interactive licensing dialog if no license key has previously been set, and no automated method of setting the license key was detected.

 This example shows how to interactively provide a license key using the `inspec shell` command.